 - Discuss previous experiment findings.
 Get students to refer back to the data they gathered. - What conclusion do they come to about the role of the sun?
-Are they saying that the sun's energy (heat and light) is able to change things? - After review and discussion, each group sets out their coloured paper on a grassy surface.
-Avoid placement on concrete or asphalt as the stored heat in these surfaces will affect the outcome. - Allow students to observe and sketch what happens. - Take photos. - Return to classroom. - Discuss whether their findings confirm what they have observed in previous explorations.
+Are they articulating that the sun's energy (heat and light) is able to change - After review and discussion, each group sets out their coloured paper on a grassy surface.
+Avoid placement on concrete or asphalt as their stored heat will affect the outcome. - Allow students to observe and sketch what happens. - Take photos. - Return to classroom. - Discuss whether their findings confirm what they have observed in previous explorations.